sreya-satheesh/dsa-playbook/README.md

 # 🛠️ DSA Playbook

-A collection of must-know coding problems with detailed explanations, multiple optimizations, and code implementations.
+A collection of must-know coding problems with detailed explanations, optimized solutions, and code implementations.

 ## 📌 Problems List
 Click on a problem to explore its solution in depth: